weak-ptr/Cpp/video/Algorithm/note.md

     - function template will be raised error with message that **no instance of function name xxx or no matching function for call to xxx**, it means you need instance you template function.
     - class with template member function, maybe alway ok(not sure).
     - template class with template member function, maybe alway ok(not sure).

+- different between sequence container and associative container
+  - for *relationship algorithm* associative container have special version which more effective.